-That’s the root process, but there’s a significant variation in the details of how an address service actually operates.
+That’s the root process, but there’s a significant variation in the details of what is a virtual address and how an address service actually operates.
 And those details matter when it comes to your privacy and the security of your confidential information.

 Any virtual address service’s number one priority must be maintaining the security and privacy of your information.

-There are several security best practices for virtual addresses you should look for when you’re choosing a virtual address service:
+There are several security best practices for virtual addresses you should look for when you’re choosing the best virtual address service: